freewili/freewili_webdocs/blog/2024-12-10/index.md

 ## How we built it

 We used two Python libraries.
-The freewill API to communicate with the free wili and flash our code, and the pygame library to receive and read controller input.
-We also have a given header file for C++ definitions of useful functions that allow us to configure the free wili board, such as LED toggles and Display images.
+The FreeWheel API to communicate with the FREE-WILi and flash our code, and the pygame library to receive and read controller input.
+We also have a given header file for C++ definitions of useful functions that allow us to configure the FREE-WILi board, such as LED toggles and Display images.

 ## Challenges we ran into

-The free wili had some hardware limitations that prevented us from fully fledging out our implementation as was planned.
+The FREE-WILi had some hardware limitations that prevented us from fully fledging out our implementation as was planned.
 Primarily, its I/O capabilities are limited, and cannot read controller input through USB-C as a general purpose computer can, so we had to keep the system wired to the computer during play.
 We also ran into space issues in uploading images to the display, so the UI is not as in depth as we would have liked.

 ## Accomplishments that we're proud of